gphat/treasurer/README.md

 Now other parts of your infrastructure can easily query Treasurer and ask the following questions:

-* Where is the latest artifact for HelloApp:master?: `project/n/latest`
+* Where is the latest artifact for HelloApp:master?: `/1.0/project/n/latest`
-* When was the last artifact built?: `project/n/latest`
+* When was the last artifact built?: `/1.0/project/n/latest`
-* What was git SHA of the latest artifact?: `project/n/latest`
+* What was git SHA of the latest artifact?: `/1.0/project/n/latest`
-* Where is the previous artifact for HelloApp:master, in case I need to roll back.
+* Where is the previous artifact for HelloApp:master, in case I need to roll back?: `/1.0/projects/1/artifacts?offset=1`
 * What was the git SHA of the current build as of an arbitrary date in the past?
 * What git SHA was server dc01-prod-app-0001 running on an arbitrary date?